AI-Ethics-Assistant/.github/README.md

 # REFLECT AI Framework v1.0

-A globally grounded, role-based ethical reflection framework for teams building and deploying AI systems.
+A globally grounded, role-based ethical reflection framework for teams building and deploying AI systems—trauma-informed, accessibility-conscious, and built for real-world impact.

 ## 🔍 What is the REFLECT AI Framework?